CompilerProgramming/compilerprogramming.github.io/_sources/intermediate-representations.rst.txt

 Advantages
 ----------
 * Readability: the flow of values is easier to trace, whereas with a stack IR you need to conceptualize a stack somewhere, and track values being pushed and popped.
+* Fewer instructions are needed compared to stack IR.
 * The IR can be executed easily by an Interpreter.
 * Most optimization algorithms can be applied to this form of IR.
 * The IR can represent Static Single Assignment (SSA) in a natural way.